borkdude/spartan.test/README.md

 ## Rationale

-Currently babashka doesn't have an implementation of `clojure.test`.
-This library can be used meanwhile.
+~~Currently babashka doesn't have an implementation of `clojure.test`.
+This library can be used meanwhile.~~

+NOTE: babashka (>= 0.0.67) now has `clojure.test` as a built-in namespace, which deprecates this library.

 ## Differences with clojure.test